What Is Network Monitoring Explained for IT Professionals

 What Is the Difference Between Network Monitoring and APM?

-Network monitoring is all about the highway itself.
-It’s concerned with:
+Network monitoring focuses on the highway itself and is concerned with:

 How Do I Choose the Right Network Monitoring Tool?